 Class Organization: Students will each have their own laptop (portable school-owned) at their desks/tables to work on during this lesson period.
 The teacher will be in the front of the room using the overhead projector and the InFocus machine with the large screen pulled down over the blackboard.

-- Students will log in to their laptops and pull up the Instrument Worksheet document that has been previously set up by and saved by the teacher prior to class.
-(The students can find it right on the desktop.)
+Students will log in to their laptops and pull up the this downloadable Instrument Worksheet document that has been previously set up by and saved by the teacher prior to class.
+(Put it on the desktop for your students.)

-- The teacher then brings up the KWL chart via an overhead projector and a large screen for all of the students to see.
+The teacher then brings up the KWL chart downloadable here via an overhead projector and a large screen for all of the students to see.

-Assessment: Students will be assessed on their ability to complete a musical instrument worksheet and informally on their participation based on a rubric that includes categories such as previous knowledge (participation) and lack of knowledge (level of engagement), behavior, etc.
+Assessment: Students will be assessed on their ability to complete a musical instrument worksheet and informally on their participation based on a rubric (download this one) that includes categories such as previous knowledge (participation) and lack of knowledge (level of engagement), behavior, etc.

 This site provides music teachers with up-to-date information onMusic news, conferences, job opportunities, standard information,and Music events around the country.
 I always use this site for theNational Music Standards and it also provides links for the StateStandards as well.